Configure Gallery Authentication

 - Integrated Windows authentication with Kerberos: Users access the Gallery with internal network credentials using Kerberos authentication protocols.
 The setup process for both Integrated Windows authentication and Integrated Windows authentication with Kerberos are the same.
 For more information, go to Complete the Set Up for Your Selected Authentication Type and choose Set Up Integrated Windows Authentication.

 - SAML authentication: Users access the Gallery with Identity Provider (IDP) credentials.
+Server doesn't provide multi-factor authentication; however, you can set it up with your IDP then connect to Server using SAML.

 Server doesn't support changing the authentication type after configuration.
 Doing so might compromise Gallery functionality.
-If you want to change the authentication type, contact support to create a plan.

 The set up for each authentication type varies.
 Select your selected authentication type for steps to complete the setup.